 In a world where we are inundated by messages concerning work & career, it can be difficult to connect with our own needs.
-Clarity is vital to build work life alignment — and if you are struggling in some way (feeling disconnected, exhausted or frustrated), know that something foundational may have been overlooked.
+Clarity is vital to achieve work life alignment — and if you are struggling in some way (feeling disconnected, exhausted or frustrated), something foundational may have been overlooked.

-As a psychologist and coach, I’ve learned that clients often have a sense of why things feel off-track, but they may fight or even ignore their instincts.
+As a work life strategist, I’ve learned that clients often have a sense of why things feel off-track, but they may fight or even ignore their instincts.
 We each have a work life blueprint, comprised of the elements that we require to become engaged and productive.
 Yet, over the course of time we can lose touch with our personal set of non-negotiables.
 We might relegate these elements as “nice to haves” or they have become somewhat of a “moving target”.

 This can create a host of issues.

 The longer we fail to acknowledge what we truly require to excel — the greater the potential to feel frustrated, disengaged or disconnected from our work lives.